vikejs/vike/README.md

 - `export { render }`
 - `export { prerender }`

-The `.page.server.js` file is lazy-loaded: it is loaded only when needed which means that if no URL were to match the page's route then `.page.server.js` is not loaded in your Node.js process' memory.
+The `.page.server.js` file is lazy-loaded: it is loaded only when needed which means that if no URL request were to match the page's route then `.page.server.js` is not loaded in your Node.js process' memory.

 The `.page.server.js` file is executed in Node.js and never in the browser.